Find the right club for you!

 We encourage all students to get involved with campus programs and clubs.
-The University of Arizona has 500+ student clubs and organizations in addition to those that our affiliated with the Norton School of Family and Consumer Sciences.
+The University of Arizona has 500+ student clubs and organizations in addition to those that our affiliated with the Norton School of Human Ecology.
 Make friends and find your passion!
 For more information, please check out ASUA Clubs Directory.

 SAB seeks to facilitate relationships between the Center’s Corporate Advisory Board and various majors at the University of Arizona, including those in the retailing and consumer sciences program.
 These ambassadors coordinate student programs and support the Center’s common values and share in its vision to promote and develop the industry’s future retail leaders.